ebiggerr/ebiggerr/README.md

+> "Stop wasting time, automate it."

 - 👋 Hi, I’m @ebiggerr

 Final year student, major in Computer Science.
 Mainly code in Java and now is learning C#.

-- 🥇 My Goals
-  - Learn new languages like C++, Go and Rust.
-  - Write an open-source library.
-  - Make contribution to open-source.
-  - OCPJP certification.
-  - Become a solution architect.

-- 🥰 I’m interested in ...

-Backend development, kernel/driver/firmware programming and Data Science.

 - 🔖 I’m currently learning ...

-Spring framework, ASP.NET Core, Data Science and things that related to backend development ( networking, server, protocol and etc )
+Spring framework, ASP.NET Core, Data Engineering and things that related to backend development ( networking, server, protocol, concurrency, threads and etc )

 - 📫 How to reach me ...